smk762/notary_docker_3p/README.md

  - Use `docker compose build <service>` to rebuild a single container (where <service> is the coin ticker in lowercase)
  - Use `docker compose up <service> -d` to start a single container in the background (where <service> is the coin ticker in lowercase)
  - Use `docker compose run <service> bash` to access an interactive shell (where <service> is the coin ticker in lowercase)
  - To clear old docker cache `docker system prune -a --volumes`.
-This will mean everything must be rebuilt, but the data folders will remain intact.
+This will mean everything must be rebuilt, but the data folders will remain intact on the host machine.

 ## Make Docker respect UFW